Sydney Battersby

 Thomas Sydney Battersby (18 November 1887 – 3 September 1974) was an English competition swimmer who represented Great Britain in freestyle events at two consecutive Olympic Games.

 At the 1908 Summer Olympics hosted by London, he won a silver medal in the men's 1500-metre freestyle, finishing second with a time of 22:51.2, behind fellow Briton Henry Taylor (22:48.4), and ahead of Australian Frank Beaurepaire (22:56.2).
-He also advanced to the semifinals in the 400-metre freestyle.
+He also advanced to the semi-finals in the 400-metre freestyle.

-Four years later at the 1912 Summer Olympics in Stockholm, Sweden, Battersby won a bronze medal as a member of the third-place British men's team in the 4×200-metre relay.
-He also reached the semifinals of the 400-metre freestyle and 1500-metre freestyle.
+Four years later, at the 1912 Summer Olympics in Stockholm, Sweden, Battersby won a bronze medal as a member of the third-place British men's team in the 4×200-metre relay.
+He also reached the semi-finals of the 400-metre freestyle and 1500-metre freestyle.

-During the course of his competitive swimming career, Battersby set four world records in freestyle events, including the 400-metre, 330-yard, 440-yard and one-mile distances.
+During his competitive swimming career, Battersby set four world records in freestyle events, including the 400-metre, 330-yard, 440-yard and one-mile distances.
 Battersby had a reputation for physical toughness; at the 1908 Olympics, he continued to swim at the end of the 1500-metre event – a shorter distance than the imperial mile – in an attempt to break the world record for the mile freestyle.
-He fell short of breaking the world record, but did set a new British national mark.
+He fell short of breaking the world record but did set a new British national mark.

-He was born in Platt Bridge, near Wigan, Lancashire, England, and died in Sydney, New South Wales, Australia.
+He was born in Platt Bridge, near Wigan, Lancashire, England.
+He died in Sydney, Australia.
 He was posthumously inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 2007.